SerenTera/active-window-title/README.md

 Convert code to asynchronus function to maintain Tera-Proxy stability.
 Currently code takes ~10-15ms per call.

 ## Advice
-Advice is appreciated if anyone experienced in creating a simple interface for nodejs that allows foreground window title to be detected using no dependencies can help.
+Advice is appreciated if anyone is experienced in creating a simple interface to use windows native methods in nodeJS using no dependencies.